Use apt-transport-https to protect against security issues in APT?

 OK, refocussing this ticket on the actual problems that might be mitigated by using apt-transport-https.
 Next steps are listed on comment 14.

-#19 Updated by hans over 3 years ago
+#19 Updated by hans almost 4 years ago

 So weasel added a Tor Hidden Service as an official Debian mirror: